marcinkuzminski/rhodecode/README.rst

 - Repository groups let you group repos and manage them easier.
 - Users can fork other users repo.
 RhodeCode have also compare view to see combined changeset for all changeset made within single push.
-- Build in commit-api let's you edit and commit files right from RhodeCode interface using simple editor.
+- Build in commit-api let's you add, edit and commit files right from RhodeCode interface using simple editor or upload form for binaries.
 - Mako templates let's you customize the look and feel of the application.
 - Beautiful diffs, annotations and source code browsing all colored by pygments.
   Raw diffs are made in git-diff format, including git_ binary-patches